Mariusz112358/MedianFinder/README.md

 # MedianFinder
 Project contains four implementations of median finding from integer data stream (elements are coming one by one).
 First one is based on quicksort partition of data in array.
 Inserting single element is O(1), finding median O(n).
 Second one is based on binary search trees.
 Inserting O(log n), finding median O(log n), but pessimistic for both is O(n) as tree may be not balanced.
 Third is based on two heaps: min and max.
-Inserting O(log n), finding median O(log n).
-The fastest solution in tests.
+Inserting O(log n), finding median O(log n), which is the fastest solution in tests.
-Fourth is using red-black trees for self balancing of tree.
+Fourth is using red-black trees for tree self balancing.
 Inserting O(log n), finding median O(log n).

 * Median of odd number of sorted elements is computed as: x_n[( n + 1 ) / 2]
 * Median of even number of sorted elements is computed as: ( x_n[n/2] + x_n[(n+2)/2] ) / 2